 Saga Certification by Finnish Standards

 Finnish fur breeders have pioneered the development of certifiable and traceable fur farming since 2005.
-As a response to demands about sustainability and animal welfare from global fashion brands and from the next generation of consumers, the certification program has been continually improved to set standards that go well beyond national or EU legal requirements.
+As a response to demands about sustainability and animal welfare from global fashion brands and from the next generation of consumers, the certification programme has been continually improved to set standards that go well beyond national or EU legal requirements.
 As well as the WelFur protocol, Saga Certification by Finnish Standards includes criteria for: advanced animal health and welfare;

 conditions for rearing animals; farm hygiene; breeding; environmental management; feed management, training and preparing for exceptional situations.

 Saga Certification by Finnish Standards is a unique farm management system producing the highest level of animal welfare.
-WelFur certification is included within it and gives the Finnish fur certification system science-based support in the validation of the overall farm management program.
+WelFur certification is included within it and gives the Finnish fur certification system science-based support in the validation of the overall farm management programme.

 - Improved transparency and traceability

 - Documented and traceable operations